Unveiling quantum entanglement in many-body systems from partial information: Conclusion

 \section{Conclusion}

 We have implemented a systematic, scalable and flexible approach to detect multipartite entanglement in many-body systems.
 Assuming that the knowledge of some average values of many-body observables are known, one can build a correlation matrix whose entries reproduce these data.
 Under the assumption that the state is separable, positive semidefinite constraints must be obeyed by the correlation matrix.
 Verifying these constraints is efficiently achieved via semidefinite programming techniques, yielding a data-tailored entanglement witness violated by the data under consideration.
 We have illustrated the scalability of this approach in some paradigmatic examples of many-body systems, demonstrating for instance how our approach can easily deal with systems of hundreds of qubits when two-body correlations are used as input data.

-On the conceptual side, we have shown that this approach provides a systematic hierarchy, converging towards the set of data compatible with a separable state, with a computational cost (memory) which is strictly polyonomial in the number of qubits at every level of the hierarchy.
-We have also shown that the specific entanglement witnesses discovered via our approach in a data-agnostic manner can sometimes be analyzed analytically, leading to explicit entanglement witness of independent relevance [see e.g. Eq.~\eqref{eq_TI_witness}, \eqref{eq_TI_witness_Sk_opt} or \eqref{eq_witness_bipartite}].
+By choosing to perform the proposed entanglement test as a noise robustness problem, we were able to show that the corresponding entanglement witnesses can tolerate realistic amount of noise in many physically relevant many-body scenarios.
+We have also shown that the specific entanglement witnesses discovered via our approach can sometimes be analyzed analytically, leading to explicit entanglement witness of independent relevance [see e.g. Eq.~\eqref{eq_TI_witness}, \eqref{eq_TI_witness_Sk_opt} or \eqref{eq_witness_bipartite}].

+Within our framework, one can probe the (in)compatibility of a given set of average values with a separable state for any fixed partitioning of the system.
+Here, we focused mostly on a partitioning into $N$ individual qubits, or a bipartition into two halves of $N/2$ qubits. {Our approach can be used to detect entanglement among individually addressed qubits, as extensively demonstrated throughout the paper.
+It can also be used to detect entanglement among indistinguishable particles, probed e.g. via collective spin observables; as a matter of fact, all generalized spin-squeezing inequalities \cite{tothetal2009} typically used to detect entanglement in this framework are recovered as a special case by our method.} It is \textit{a priori} unclear if our approach can be extended to encompass also statistical mixtures of different partitionings, as required to quantify the so-called entanglement depth, or width \cite{guhneT2009}.